Volunteering with Children

 Are you looking to stay active?
 Do you want to make a difference in your community?
 Consider one of the following opportunities.

-Experience Corps – Greater New Haven is a local affiliate of an award-winning national program that helps struggling students become great readers.
-EC volunteers tutor students in Kindergarten through grade 3 who are struggling to learn to read.
-Volunteers spend 2 days a week working in a participating school or after-school program.
+Experience Corps – Greater New Haven is a local affiliate of an award-winning national program whose older adult volunteers helps struggling young students become great readers.